zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/community-programs/startups-program/_index.md

 When creating a quote at either 50% (Seed Y2, Early Y1 ) or 25% discount (Early Y2), please follow the below steps;
 * Create the quote
-* Request approval from `Alex Karsten` on Chatter on the opp
+* Request approval from `Alex Karsten or Hugh Walker` on Chatter on the opp
 * Once approval granted, request Deal Desk's approval override by submitting an [Internal Support Case in Salesforce](https://gitlab.highspot.com/items/672cea6ea7be2e314c87ba3b?lfrm=srp.1).
 Use the below template, and amend it as required.

 *Deals Desk, please provide approval overide for this Startup opportunity*;